-This superb region of green meadows and sandy or pebble beaches corresponds to the historical Duchy of Normandy that was founded during the 10th century.
+This beautiful region of green meadows and sandy or pebble beaches corresponds to the historical Duchy of Normandy that was founded during the 10th century.

-Basse Normandie – Lower Normandy consists of the departments of Calvados, Orne and Manche in the Cotentin Peninsula.
+Basse Normandie – Lower Normandy included the departments of Calvados (14 – Caen), Orne (61 – Alençon) and Manche (Saint-Lô) in the Cotentin Peninsula.

-It is renowned for its traditional bocage landscape, lush meadows delineated from each other by hedges and mostly dedicated to cattle and horse breeding and agriculture.
+This region is renowned for its traditional bocage landscape, lush meadows delineated by a network of hedges and is mostly dedicated to cattle and horse breeding and agriculture.

-Lower Normandy is extensively planted with apple orchards and is known for its traditional production of cider and Calvados, a far too delicious apple brandy…
+Lower Normandy is extensively planted with apple orchards and is known for its traditional production of cider and Cavaldos, a far too delicious apple brandy…

-Haute Normandie – Upper Normandy corresponds to the departments of Eure and Seine Maritime and is more industrialized.
+Haute Normandie – Upper Normandy corresponded to the departments of Eure (27 – Evreux) and Seine Maritime (76 – Rouen) and is more industrialized.

-The coastline areas of Normandy are essentially dedicated to fishing and seafood production and sustain a thriving tourism.
+Normandy boasts some 630 km of coastline that faces the Channel.These areas are essentially dedicated to fishing and seafood production and sustain a thriving tourism with countless marinas.